 In 2007 and 2008, working closely with U.S. banks, the United States was able to use the SED process and meetings of the U.S.-China Joint Economic Committee to improve the access of U.S. banks to the domestic currency business.
-For example, China committed to act on the applications of foreign banks incorporated in China seeking to issue their own domestic currency credit and debit cards, although the PBOC is insisting as a condition of its approval that the banks move the data processing for these credit and debit cards onshore.
+For example, China committed to act on the applications of foreign banks incorporated in China seeking to issue their own domestic currency credit and debit cards.
+However, the PBOC insists as a condition of its approval that the banks move the data processing for these credit and debit cards onshore, a costly step that has limited foreign participation in the market to date.
 In addition, China agreed to reduce its limitations on foreign bank issuance of local currency denominated subordinated debt in order to be able to raise capital to expand operations.
 China also agreed to allow foreign incorporated banks to trade bonds in the interbank market on the same basis as Chinese banks and to allow foreign banks to increase liquidity on an exceptional basis through guarantees or loans from affiliates abroad.

-This year, at the July 2009 S&ED meeting, China reiterated its commitment to deepen financial system reform.
-In addition, it agreed to continue to allow foreign-invested banks incorporated in China that meet relevant prudential requirements to enjoy the same rights as domestic banks with regard to underwriting bonds in the interbank market.
-CBRC subsequently approved one U.S. bank's application to underwrite bonds on the interbank market.
+At the July 2009 and May 2010 S&ED meetings, China reiterated its commitment to deepen financial system reform.
+In addition, China agreed to continue to allow foreign-invested banks incorporated in China that meet relevant prudential requirements to enjoy the same rights as domestic banks with regard to underwriting bonds in the interbank market.
+However, to date, there has been only one instance of a foreign bank underwriting an interbank bond, while a regular framework for approving and facilitating foreign participation in this key market has yet to be deployed.

-In 2010, the United States will continue to press China to allow U.S. banks full access to the domestic currency business.
+In 2011, the United States will continue to press China to allow U.S. banks full access to the domestic currency business.
 The United States will make every effort to ensure that China fully implements its WTO commitments and that U.S. banks realize the full benefits to which they are entitled.